saic-fi/SSLight/README.md

   python3 main.py --cfg config/exp_yamls/dino/dino_cnn_sslight.yaml DATA.PATH_TO_DATA_DIR $IN1K_PATH OUTPUT_DIR $OUTPUT_PATH
 ```

-To estimate the feature quality during pre-training, we can train an extra linear classifier on top of the detached features such that the gradient from this linear classifier would not contaminate feature learning:
+In order to assess the quality of features during pre-training, an additional linear classifier can be trained on the separated features.
+This ensures that the gradient from the linear classifier does not interfere with the feature learning process:

 ```
   python3 main.py --cfg config/exp_yamls/dino/dino_cnn_sslight.yaml DATA.PATH_TO_DATA_DIR $IN1K_PATH OUTPUT_DIR $OUTPUT_PATH TRAIN.JOINT_LINEAR_PROBE True